manassadasivuni/website/content/Utility function.md

 title: "Utility function"
 ---
 > [!SUMMARY]+
-> A [[utility]] function quantifies the degree of preference across multiple alternatives
+> A [[Utility]] function quantifies the degree of preference across multiple alternatives